 1. Explore the Basics of Japanese

-First, memorize the basic greetings, such as “Konnichiwa,” “Arigatou,” “Sayonara,” and other usual expressions.
-It will help you familiarize yourself with many simple phrases used in a simple conversation.
-You may also utilize search engines like Google for translation.
+One of the best ways to learn Japanese is by starting with memorizing the basic greetings, such as “Konnichiwa,” “Arigatou,” “Sayonara,” and other usual expressions.
+This will help you become familiar with many simple phrases used in everyday conversation.
+Additionally, you can use search engines like Google for translations.

 Second, learn how to bow as a sign of respect.
 A bow is the most typical welcome gesture in Japan.
 The societal setting affects the bow’s depth, length, and style.
 In many situations where handshakes are customary in the English-speaking West, use bowing instead.
 However, many Japanese are tolerant and inclined to shake hands when seeing foreigners.
 In informal meetings with friends and family, individuals typically make a little head-bobbing motion.
 People often use the regular sitting or standing bow to meet acquaintances of a comparable social rank and age.

 The prefix “-san” is most frequently used when addressing someone.
 This suffix can address both males and females and suggests a degree of familiarity.
 A more refined and formal variation of the honorific “-san” is “-sama.”
 It is frequently used when addressing someone with a higher social rank or in a professional situation.

 “Hajimemashite” (Nice to meet you) is a frequent greeting when meeting someone for the first time in a social environment.
 In contrast, “Yoroshiku onegaishimasu” is the most typical greeting in formal contexts.

 Then, master the three written scripts of Japanese symbols or characters: Hiragana, Katakana, and Kanji.
 You will learn how to read, write, and pronounce in the Japanese language with the guidance of the said scripts.

 One of the most crucial things you should do while starting your quest to learn basic Japanese by yourself is to develop your vocabulary.